wandalistathea/project_credit_scoring/README.md

 # project_credit_scoring
-Final Project dari VIX Rakamin (Home Credit Indonesia) tentang Credit Scoring
+Final Project from VIX Rakamin (Home Credit Indonesia) about Credit Scoring

+Just several files that are uploaded because the size are too large